ComradeAdash/CMPT_354_project/README.md

 # CMPT_354_project
-A database application for CMPT 354 @ SFU
+A database application for CMPT 354 @ SFU built with Flask and SQlite.

 ## Usage
   - There is a login and registration screen, although authentication has not been implemented.
 Feel free to use these features to create your own user